In partnership with LeFrak Center at Lakeside and Prospect Park Alliance

 This program is made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

-We thank our major supporters: Bloomberg Philanthropies, Samira Wiley, Sybilla and Alex Balskanski Family Foundation.
+We thank our major supporters: Bloomberg Philanthropies, The Evelyn Sharp Foundation, The American Society of The French Legion of Honor Samira Wiley, Sybilla and Alex Balkanski Family Foundation.

-Producers: Leslie Puth, Stephan Haimo and Veronica Bulgari
+Producers: Puth Family Foundation, Stephan Haimo and Veronica Bulgari

 Associate Producers: Merry Kay and Steve Poe, McKenna Poe and Daniel Klingenstein, and Mary Vines